jwuphysics/jwuphysics.github.io/_posts/2025-05-16-overview-foundation-models-astronomy.md

 [Foundation models](https://crfm.stanford.edu/report.html) are the base pre-trained neural networks for large language models (LLMs) like ChatGPT or Claude, vision models like DALLE, and even automated speech recognition (ASR) models like the ones that automatically caption your Youtube videos.

 These models learn representations of data that can distinguish between examples in the training dataset.
-However, they're not really? trained in the usual supervised fashion; instead, foundation models undergo *self-supervised* learning by optimizing a contrastive or generative objective.
-You shouldn't be surprised to learn that Lilian Weng has incredibly comprehensive blog posts on [self-supervised learning](https://lilianweng.github.io/posts/2019-11-10-self-supervised/) and specifically [contrastive learning](https://lilianweng.github.io/posts/2021-05-31-contrastive/).
+However, they're not really trained in the usual supervised fashion; instead, foundation models undergo *self-supervised* learning by optimizing a contrastive or generative objective.[^1]

 Foundation models seek to learn *how* your data can be represented or generated.
 By minimizing a contrastive loss, you task your model to create similar representations for the same example "viewed" differently (or transformed differently under a data augmentation procedure), and different representations for different data examples.
 If instead, you minimize a generative loss, then you task your model with figuring out whatever representations are useful for generating another patch of the image or the next word in a text corpus.
 I'd wager that contrastive losses lead to stronger discriminatory power, and that generative losses lead to better generative power, but don't actually have any data to support this intuition.
 Oh well.